mooreatv/AuctionDB/README.md

 ## More information

-Get the binary release using [curseforge](https://www.curseforge.com/wow/addons/auction-house-database)/twitch client or on wowinterface
+Get the binary release using [curseforge](https://www.curseforge.com/wow/addons/auction-house-database) client or other addon manager or on wowinterface.

 The source of the addon resides on https://github.com/mooreatv/AuctionDB (and the MoLib library at https://github.com/mooreatv/MoLib)